IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

 ## Active Task(s):

+## Discovered During Work:
+*   The data ingestion script depends on a manually created Vector Search Index in MongoDB Atlas.
+Added a user instruction guide and updated the task steps to reflect this dependency.

+## Task Backlog:

+## Recently Completed Tasks:

+*   ### Task ID / Name: `RAG-004` - Enhance RAG Pipeline Output with Source Documents
+    *   #### Detailed Description & Business Context:
+        Modify the RAG pipeline and API to return not just the generated answer, but also the source documents (content and metadata) that were retrieved and used as context by the LLM.
+This enhances transparency and allows users to verify the information.
+    *   #### Acceptance Criteria:
+        1. The RAG chain in `backend/rag_pipeline.py` is modified to output both the generated answer and the retrieved source documents.
+        2. The `/api/v1/chat` endpoint in `backend/main.py` is updated to return a JSON object containing `answer` and a list of `sources` (each with `page_content` and `metadata`).
+        3. Pydantic models (`SourceDocument`, `ChatResponse`) are defined in `backend/main.py` for the new response structure.
+        4. The test script `backend/test_rag_pipeline.py` is updated to correctly parse and display the new response format, including the answer and source details.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Milestone 3: Core RAG Pipeline Implementation (Enhancement for verifiable trust)
+    *   #### Status: Done (6/6/2025)
+    *   #### Notes on Completion:
+        *   Modified `get_rag_chain` in `backend/rag_pipeline.py` to return the full output dictionary containing `answer` and `context` (source documents).
+        *   Updated `chat_endpoint` in `backend/main.py`:
+            *   Added `SourceDocument` and `ChatResponse` Pydantic models.
+            *   Set `response_model=ChatResponse`.
+            *   Formatted the output to include `answer` and a list of `sources` (transformed from Langchain `Document` objects).
+        *   Updated `backend/test_rag_pipeline.py` to print the answer and source document details from the new response structure.
+        *   All acceptance criteria for RAG-004 have been met.

+*   ### Task ID / Name: `TEST-003` - Create Standalone Test Script for RAG Pipeline
+    *   #### Detailed Description & Business Context:
+        Create a standalone Python script (`backend/test_rag_pipeline.py`) to test the end-to-end RAG pipeline.
+This script will send a sample query to the `/api/v1/chat` endpoint and print the response to verify the pipeline's functionality.
+    *   #### Acceptance Criteria:
+        1. A new file `backend/test_rag_pipeline.py` is created.
+        2. The script uses the `requests` library to send a POST request to `http://127.0.0.1:8000/api/v1/chat`.
+        3. The script sends a predefined query (e.g., "What is Litecoin?").
+        4. The script prints the query and the JSON response from the server.
+        5. The script can be executed directly (`python backend/test_rag_pipeline.py`) assuming the backend server is running.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Milestone 3: Core RAG Pipeline Implementation (Testing)
+    *   #### Status: Done (6/6/2025)
+    *   #### Notes on Completion:
+        *   Created `backend/test_rag_pipeline.py`.
+        *   The script uses the `requests` library to send a POST request with a sample query ("What is Litecoin?") to `http://127.0.0.1:8000/api/v1/chat`.
+        *   It prints the query and the JSON response from the server.
+        *   The script can be run using `python backend/test_rag_pipeline.py` when the backend server is active.
+        *   All acceptance criteria for TEST-003 have been met.

 *   ### Task ID / Name: `RAG-003` - Implement Generator for RAG Pipeline
     *   #### Detailed Description & Business Context:
         This task involves creating the "generation" part of the RAG pipeline.
 We will modify `backend/rag_pipeline.py` to take the retrieved document chunks, format them into a prompt, and pass them to a Large Language Model (LLM) to generate a coherent and contextually relevant answer to the user's query.